What is blood poisoning or infection?

 - Tests of renal and electrolytic function

-In addition, your doctor may see problems with liver or kidney function, as well as imbalances in electrolyte levels.
-If you have a skin wound, your doctor may take a sample of any fluid that leaks from it to detect bacteria.
+In addition, your doctor may see problems with liver or kidney function and imbalances in electrolyte levels.
+If you have a skin wound, your doctor may take a sample of any fluid leaking to detect bacteria.

 As a precaution, your doctor may also request an imaging scan.
 These tests can help detect the infection in the organs of your body: